rafaelgama12/Login-BusCompany/README.md

 1. Clone the repository to your local machine.
 2. Set up a web server (e.g., Apache, Nginx) and configure it to serve the project's files.
-3. Create a MySQL/MariaDB database and import the `table_users.sql` schema to create the necessary table.
+3. Create a MySQL/MariaDB database and import the table `users_table.sql` schema to create the necessary table.
 4. Update the database connection details in the PHP scripts to match your database configuration.
 5. Open the project in a web browser.